motioneye-project/motioneyeos/tools/readme.txt

     of Buildroot, so they can be Cc:ed on a mail.
 Accepts a patch as input, a package name or and architecture name.

+size-stat-compare
+    a script to compare the rootfs size between two differnt Buildroot configurations.
+This can be used to identify the size impact of a specific option, or of a set of specific options, or an update to a newer Buildroot version...

 test-pkg
     a script that tests a specific package against a set of various toolchains, with the goal to detect toolchain-related dependencies